How Much HP Does a Catback Exhaust Add

 Is a Catback Exhaust Worth the Investment?

-A catback exhaust typically costs between $300 to $1,000, depending on the brand and materials used.
-While the horsepower gains are modest, the sound improvement and overall driving experience can make it a worthwhile investment for many enthusiasts.
-If you're seeking noticeable performance gains, consider pairing it with other performance mods like an intake system or ECU tune.
+The price of a catback exhaust system typically ranges from $300 to $1,000, depending on the brand, materials, and design.
+While the horsepower gains are modest, the improvement in sound, weight reduction, and driving experience make it a worthwhile investment for many enthusiasts.

 Conclusion